SbzAhmd/Cryptocurrency-Price-CLI/README.md

 # about this project

-> A CLI project showing top crypto coins with its highest and lowest price of the day and % changes in 24 hrs,
+> A CLI project showing top crypto coins with its highest and lowest price of the day and % changes in 24 hrs.
-> Also top of the news related to crypto currency.

 ## Clone Cli Project